Mekhlabhishek/Test1/book/chapter-2.md

   .end();
 ```

-## Running your first program
+## Running  first program

-Start the `selenium-standalone` server, using the following command in the terminal
+Start the `selenium-standalone` server, using the following command in the terminal.

 ```
 $ node_modules/.bin/selenium-standalone start
 ```

-Once the server starts, open up a new terminal window and navigate to the directory and start executing a program by
+We will start a new terminal tab and would execute our program.

 ```bash
 node first_program.js
 ```

-You will see Chrome window popping up and navigating to `qa.aceinvoice.com`, then completing the sign up flow and closing chrome window.
-And on the terminal, you will see the output as
+We will see Chrome window popping up and navigating to `qa.aceinvoice.com`, then completing the sign up flow and closing chrome window.
+And on the terminal, we will see following output.

 ```msg
 URL is :  https://qa.aceinvoice.com/sign_up
 ```

-Program execution may be too fast to figure you out what exactly is going on, so to slow it down a bit, add a sleep time after each step using `pause(#time_in_ms)`.
-So our new program will look something like this
+Here are the things selenium did behind the scene.

+* Selenium opened chrome browser
+* Asked the browser to visit `https://qa.aceinvoice.com`
+* Found the location of text containing word "Sign Up"
+* Clicked on the "Sign Up"
+* Grabbed the new url
+* Write the new url on console.

+All this happened so fast that it was hard to notice all that.
+So we will ask Selenium to pause in between.
+Here is modified code.
+Notice that we have added `pause` statements.

 ```js
 const webdriverio = require('webdriverio');